samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 ##### The Great Journey

 Characters can undertake an epic voyage fraught with peril and obstacles to be overcome.
 One route leads through Wildspace and across the Astral Plane aboard a vessel powered by magic.
-(The “[Astral Plane](#AstralPlane)” section in this chapter describes Wildspace.)
+(The "[Astral Plane](#AstralPlane)" section in this chapter describes Wildspace.)
 It is also possible to travel through the Shadowfell or the Feywild, though such routes are less charted and no less perilous.

 ##### The Leap to Another Realm